 Joe Cotela 31:49

-And the eyes tell so much.
+The eyes tell so much.
 And it felt like that was really something that was you know, I guess it was powerful in a small But then it became powerful in a big way, in a sense, because it’s such a small detail.
-And when you think about, you know, someone’s overall appearance, or overall, I guess, energy and everything.
+When you think about, you know, someone’s overall appearance, or overall, I guess, energy and everything.
 So that was just yeah, that was just something that we kind of did.
 We thought it looked cool.
 But then it also felt impactful when we looked at each other.

 Joe Cotela 32:21